pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Interfacing_with_other_programs.rst

 We also note that the `Brille library <https://brille.github.io>`__ for :math:`q`-space interpolation is also a PACE project and is used internally by Euphonic and SpinW to speed up calculations.
-Documentation for how to accomplish may be found in the relevant Euphonic and SpinW documentation.
+Documentation for how to accomplish this may be found in the relevant Euphonic and SpinW documentation.

 .. contents:: Contents